Security Content Automation Protocol (SCAP) Scanning

 How this applies to GitLab systems

 At GitLab we primarily deploy our production application through containers.
 OpenSCAP can be ran against a wide variety of deployment options, but mainly it is ran against operating systems and container images.
-We run OpenSCAP against our container images to validate their compliance.
+We run OpenSCAP against our infrastructure operating systems and container images to validate their compliance.

 Getting Started with OpenSCAP Compliance Scanning